RoryPicko/IN2ARSDKExamples/README.md

 IN2AR latest SDK libs and examples

-difference from master branch is addition of base/BasicDetectionExample.as dfor basic image matching, removing all 3d dependancies
+difference from master branch is addition of base/BasicDetectionExample.as for basic image matching, removing all 3d dependancies